Google’s Keyword Planner tool has very recently undergone a rigorous revamp.

 We become comfortable and familiar with software that we regularly use so these changes may take some time to become accustomed to.

-Luckily you can still access the old version of Keyword Planner by switching back to the previous version of AdWords.
+Luckily you can still access the old version by switching back to the previous version of AdWords.

-Kanuka Digital provide a PPC service for all businesses, including eCommerce.
-If you need help or advice with your own current AdWords campaigns, or are simply looking to move into the paid online advertising area, then get in touch.
+If you need help or advice with your own current AdWords campaigns or are simply looking to move into the paid online advertising area, then get in touch.